Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_office/office_csp1/guide.en-gb.md

 ![emails](images/Outlook-cps1-02.png){.thumbnail .w-500}

-### Install the Microsoft 365 suite on your machine <a name="install365"></a>
+### Install the Microsoft 365 suite on your device <a name="install365"></a>

 Once the license has been activated, you will receive an email to the contact email address of your OVHcloud account.
-You can also find this email in your [OVHcloud Control Panel](/links/manager), by clicking on your profile in the top right-hand corner, then `My communications`{.action} in the `Emails received` section.
+You can also find this email in your [OVHcloud Control Panel](/links/manager), by clicking on your account name in the top right-hand corner, then `My communications`{.action} in the `Emails received` section.

 This email contains the information required to download and install your Microsoft 365 suite, namely **the activation email address** and the **password**.